 - Other Privacy Laws: There are other businesses will need to comply with soon.
 For example, the California Consumer Privacy Act of 2018 (CCPA) differs from the GDPR in several ways and goes into effect on the first day of 2020.

 - Data Breach Risk: Nearly a quarter of businesses believe in the risk of data breach even when GDPR is in force.
-They point out the need for compliance creates an internal distraction and uses resources that might otherwise be devoted to cybersecurity alone.
+In fact, a study has found that 88% of UK businesses were breached last year, demonstrating just how widespread the threat is.
+This points out the need for compliance creates an internal distraction and uses resources that might otherwise be devoted to cybersecurity alone.

 Over to You